menu

 Demographics

-In terms of college education, Patrick Springs is nearly on par with the US average for all cities of 21.84%: 17.27% of adults 25 and older in Patrick Springs have a bachelor's degree or advanced degree.
+The education level of Patrick Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.27% of adults 25 and older in Patrick Springs have a college degree.

 The per capita income in Patrick Springs in 2022 was $35,750, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,000 for a family of four.
 However, Patrick Springs contains both very wealthy and poor people as well.